yarn-co/yarn-sdk-behavior/README.md

       method: 'GET',
       path: '/path/to/endpoint'
     },
-    // httpbin will send back what you post
+    // httpbin will send back what you post, you can test APIBehavior with that endpoint
     postSomething: {
       protocol: 'http',
       host: 'httpbin.org',